This post may contain affiliate links. Read my whole disclosure here.

 ⭐ Here is how we implemented it:

-- Every Sunday evening during our family meeting, he receives all the coupons for next week.
-During the summer he receives 7 coupons, but this will change after he starts school.
+Every Sunday evening during our family meeting, he receives all the coupons for next week.
+During the summer he receives 7 coupons, but this will change after he starts school (because he doesn’t have screen time during school days).

 - He can use the coupons anytime during the week following our family’s screen time rules (I’ll include them below).
 He can save the coupons if he wants and use them in a different week, but he cannot ask for tickets in advance from future weeks.